andralex/thenextafterc/docs/source/examples.rst

     $ dub init vibed-mongo vibe.d

-This will make in directory ``vibed-mongo`` with a minimal HTTP server based on vibe.d_.
+This will make the directory ``vibed-mongo`` with a minimal HTTP server based on vibe.d_.

 .. _vibe.d: http://vibed.org